New England Leopold Conservation Award Seeks Nominees

 Know a farmer or forestland owner who goes above and beyond in their care and management of natural resources?
 Nominate them for the 2020 New England Leopold Conservation Award®.

-Sand County Foundation presents the Leopold Conservation Award to private landowners in 20 states for extraordinary achievement in voluntary conservation.
-In New England the $10,000 award is presented annually with American Farmland Trust and New England Forestry Foundation.
+Sand County Foundation presents the Leopold Conservation Award to private landowners in 21 states for extraordinary achievement in voluntary conservation.
+In New England the $10,000 award is presented annually with American Farmland Trust, New England Forestry Foundation, and Wildlands and Woodlands.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to soil health, water quality and wildlife habitat on private, working land.
 In his influential 1949 book, A Sand County Almanac, Leopold called for an ethical relationship between people and the land they own and manage.